andreLSTA/dodge_fireball_game/README.md

 # Dodge Fireball Game

 A simple game made for personal learning.
-The goal is to survive in a forest with random fireballs coming in your direction.
-This game was created in the purpose of learning neural networks applied in games.
+This game was created to learn neural networks applied in games in a evolutionary model.

 ## Requirements
 - [python 3.6](https://www.python.org/downloads/release/python-360/)